 Startup and Entrepreneur Visas: Governmental Aspirations and Industry Practice

 Startup/entrepreneur visas have been a topic of intense discussion in recent weeks.
-Select investment migration firms decided to focus on startup visas (SUVs) rather than Residency by Investment (RIP) visas as they seem lucrative and beneficial for both migration businesses and governments.
+Select investment migration firms decided to focus on startup visas (SUVs) rather than Residence by Investment as they seem lucrative and beneficial for both migration businesses and governments.
 That said, startup visas are by no means a revelation.
 The trend has been developing since early 2010s as a bunch of advanced economies launched startup programmes to attract talent.

 What’s the rationale behind opening a startup programme?
 Since the 2008 slump, many Western countries found themselves in stagnation.
 In an attempt to resuscitate the economy, governments raised the flag of innovation and enticed new businesses in the tech sector to set up shop on their shores.
 Has it worked out well?

 It’s hard to tell exactly since only a few governments unveiled their startup visa stats.
 From what we know, SUVs still lack demand as an immigration route.
 Now, there are 22 startup programmes running globally with around 1,500 applications approved in 2018.
 Roughly 16 percent of these visas were granted by Canada.

 Nothing to write home about - given the tough competition between multiple entrepreneur routes offered by the same destinations.
 SUVs imply a ramified multi-step procedure that immigration companies can hardly scale up.
 Assessing every particular startup, its viability and business potential is way beyond the scope of immigration advisors.

 The existing model of attaining startup visas is of little financial interest to the migration industry.
 The demand is still below average whereas each client might cause a load of low-margin, yet complex work.